Bareflank/MicroV/README.md

   using the Linux kernel's device drivers.
 This is one way in which Xen is more deprivileged than KVM.
 Unlike KVM which runs device drivers in Ring 0 of the host, Xen runs device drivers in Ring 0 of the guest (specifically in Dom 0).
-MicroV aims to take a similar approach to Xen, keeping all of the code in the host as small as possible, let the guest operating system manage the physical devices it is given.
-Unlike Xen however, MicroV runs all of the privileged components in the host, and MicroV supports more than just Linux.
+MicroV aims to take a similar approach to Xen, keeping
+  the code in the host as small as possible, and instead, delegating the guest operating system to manage the physical devices it is given.

 - **Performance:** Another important focus of the project is on performance.
   Existing hypervisors make heavy use of emulation where